 In the drawer, we see ACE fingerprint Ink, a cardholder, roller etc.

 The back part of the desk folds forward to reveal a panel of glass for rolling ink on and inking the subject's fingerprints.

 On top of this is also a stand to hold the cardholder making it easier to roll the subject's prints onto the print card.

-Here we can see the ACE fingerprint Ink, glass panel for rolling the ink and inking the fingers, the stand for the cardholder
+Here we can see the ACE fingerprint Ink, a glass panel for rolling the ink and inking the fingers, the stand for the cardholder

 and other tools necessary to take a suspect's fingerprints and for storing the equipment needed to do so.